 Our 11+ practice papers are thoroughly researched and up to date.
 Every year, they are used successfully by tens of thousands of students targeting schools with a competitive entrance exam.
 They are designed to be age appropriate but challenging, to reflect the demands of such an exam.

 To prepare for the Walthamstow Hall English paper, we would highly recommend using the following practice papers, which will help to improve comprehension and writing skills, including spelling and vocabulary:

 To prepare for the maths paper, we would highly recommend using the following practice papers:

+Our practice tests aim to show what sort of questions were included in Walthamstow Hall 11+ past papers.
 The information provided about Walthamstow Hall was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.